-There are a number of ways of growing onions, and the method you choose will depend on how quickly you want to be harvesting them, and the time of year you want to start the crop – and the vegetable garden ideas you have in mind.
+There are a number of ways of growing onions, and the method you choose will depend on how quickly you want to be harvesting them, and the time of year you want to start the crop – and the kitchen garden ideas you have in mind.

 'The thing to note about onions is that they grow over the course of two years.
 In the first season, onions will grow from a seed to a plant and then a dormant bulb.
-After a period of cold temperatures, onion bulbs will grow and flower in the second season,' explain the experts at Jackson's Greenhouse and Garden Center.
+After a period of cold temperatures, onion bulbs will grow and flower in the second season,' explain the experts at Jackson's Greenhouse and Garden Center (opens in new tab).

 You can grow onions from seed, from sets (small bulbs), even other onions.
 If you carefully choose your onion companion planting you will have a better chance of a healthy crop, and ward off pests, such as onion fly.

 Yes, onions are easy to grow.
 'If you can poke a hole into the ground, you can grow an onion from a little plant,' says Amy Enfield, horticulturist at Bonnies Plants (opens in new tab).